-EXAMPLE SYSTEM
+EXAMPLE STUDIO BROADCAST SYSTEM

-In the diagram below, Liquidsoap outputs streams to both the transmitter and streaming media servers.
-The machine running Airtime is behind a firewall because it is connected both to the local network, and to the Internet for remote access by media contributors.
+In the diagram of an FM radio station below, Airtime is hosted on a server connected to the local network, with direct soundcard access.
+Liquidsoap outputs streams to both the transmitter, via the main studio mixer, and streaming media servers.
+The machine running Airtime is behind a firewall because it is also connected to the Internet for remote access by media contributors.
 This enables Airtime to offer password-protected access to the media library and scheduling from both inside and outside the studio building.